sazr/my-header-footer/README.md

-## My Header Footer: Take back control of your header and footer.
+## My Header Footer: A WordPress Plugin to take back control of your header and footer.

 #### Announcement: My Header Footer now has **Mega Menus** and **Dropdown Buttons!**